For questions related to withdrawal, changes, or entries, email email@example.com or call 864-576-3700.

 Requests to move divisions from original registration will be considered for acceptance by the date of new request.
 Keep in mind this can take you from accepted to a waitlist position.
 If you are moving from one host to another, or from one weekend to another, then all withdrawal rules apply.
 This could cause if inside drop deadlines incur a fine and lose of entry from original entry.
 If you want to change divisions, email the region and tournament host with specific information – name of club, name of team, tournament, currently registered division, and desired division.
 This applies whether your entry is paid or unpaid.
 Notifications must be in writing to both host and region.
 You must receive a written response from the region in order to avoid fines.

-Late entry fee payments past the deadlines are charged an additional $25.
-Entry fees for single day tournaments are due 4 weeks prior and entry fees for multi-day events are due 6 weeks prior.
+Late entry fee payments past the deadlines are charged an additional $30.
+Entry fees for tournaments are due 4 weeks prior.

 Teams outside the Palmetto Region must abide by the above listed deadlines and rules.
 Clubs who withdraw late and fail to submit to guidelines outlined above will be placed on sanction list and teams from your club will not be allowed to participate in future Palmetto Region tournaments until all fines are paid.

-Teams must bring two printed copies of your official Webpoint team roster to each tournament.
-In-region teams who fail to bring an official printed Webpoint roster, or who are missing participants on the roster will be fined: $50 on first offense, $100 on second offense in the same season.
-Out of region teams who do not use Webpoint may print an AES roster.
+Teams must bring at least two printed copies of your official SportsEngine team roster to each tournament.
+Make sure you are using the SE roster that includes USAV membership numbers - usually accessible only by the club director.
+In-region teams who fail to bring an official printed SportsEngine roster, or who are missing participants on the roster will be fined: $50 on first offense, $100 on second offense in the same season.
+Out of region teams who do not use SportsEngine may print an AES roster.
 No handwritten rosters will be accepted.

 Teams are required to have met minimum region officiating requirements and have certified work crew prior to participating in all competition.
 It is the intent for Palmetto Region to provide a professional official R1 for all matches.
 If we are short in any division, the following rules will apply: